kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 - Test that the eviction of the pod happens if there is no interceptor or the interceptor stops responding.
 - Test switching between different interceptors/classes and resetting the EvictionRequest status.
-- Test the EvictionRequest object garbage collection and requester finalizers.
+- Test that the EvictionRequest has the `Complete=True` condition when the pod is terminated,

 ##### e2e tests